pranavjain20/MultiDoc-RAG-Reasoner/README.md

 Again, this is intended for qualitative analysis of how prompt structure affects the model’s use of evidence.

+> The goal of these experiments is to analyze prompt structure and reasoning behavior,
+> not to maximize raw model performance.

 ---

 ## 6. End-to-End Recipe